- 1 Book Your Free Consultation

 An equity release calculator is a piece of software that will enable potential customers to get an estimate of how much equity they could release from their property.
 Not all calculators are identical, but in general, clients will have to answer two main questions:

 Once the client has entered these details the calculator will provide a figure that they may be able to release and is subject to confirmation of the property value and the clients age(s).
+Our equity release calculator requires no personal details to show the calculation.
+If however you wish to get a quote, you can call the number displayed or click on the “Get Quote” button below the calculated result.

 An Equity Release Lifetime Mortgage is the most common way homeowners over the age of 55 release capital from their home.
-Once the prospective applicant’s individual circumstances have been fully assessed a suitable Lifetime Mortgage can then be recommended and an application to the lender formally made.
+Once the prospective applicant’s individual circumstances have been fully assessed, a suitable Lifetime Mortgage can then be recommended and an application to the lender formally made.
 A full professional survey, normally free of charge, is carried out on the property to confirm its market value.

 The details regarding how much you can borrow, are directly related to the value of the property and the homeowner’s age at the time of the application.
 If it is a joint application the age of the youngest applicant is used.
 Some lenders also take into account the health of the applicants as enhanced borrowing can be permitted in some cases.